Public Sector Overview

 Federal, state, and local governments are facing growing pressure to protect communities at a time when disasters are increasing in frequency and severity.
 To maximize the effectiveness of planning, mitigation, and resiliency capabilities within limited budgets, high-resolution risk data on both hazard and impact is vital.

-Assess a location’s risk to multiple perils and key third-party insights in seconds with this application.
+Assess a location’s risk to multiple perils, loss potential, and key third-party insights in seconds with this application.

 Location Intelligence API